AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

 group as a whole.
 If any of the definitions changes, the fingerprint of every entity in the group changes.

+### Fixities

+We include the fixity of an entity when computing its fingerprint.

 ### Instances